 (a) Consolidated income statement for the year ended 31 December 2018.

-(b) Consolidated statement of changes in equity.

-(c) Consolidated statement of financial position as at 31 December 2018.
+(8 marks) (b) Consolidated statement of changes in equity.
+(2 marks) (c) Consolidated statement of financial position as at 31 December 2018.
+(10 marks) (Total: 20 marks)

-OUESTION THREE

 - (a) Describe the two types of post-employment benefit plans in accordance with International Accounting Standard (IAS) 19 "Employee Benefits".
 (6 marks) - (b) Exe, Wye and Zed have been partners for several years in a partnership business under the name, Eweza Holdings.
 Due to successive trading losses that the business has been posting in recent years, the partners agreed to dissolve their business with effect from 1 July 2018.